 If you find yourself facing a simple battery charge or if the battery charge is a felony in Georgia, call The Sherman Law Group.
 Our experienced Roswell simple battery lawyers can help you plan your defense and explore your options to reduce the consequences of a simple battery charge.

-Call our Roswell simple battery lawyer at (678) 712-8561 or schedule a free case evaluation online!
+Facing charges for simple battery in GA?
+Don't hesitate to call our Roswell simple battery lawyer at (678) 712-8561 or schedule a free case evaluation online!

 What Our Clients Say